 Bowls clubs across Surrey often run open days but outside of these times they're always keen to help newcomers.
 Click on the links to find your nearest club (please note clubs in Spelthorne come under the Middlesex County Bowls Association).

 Think you're too old for something new?
 Then take inspiration from this trio, who gave Get active 50+ a go.
 Talk about This Girl Can; these ladies do:

 - Read Kym's story of taking up jogging and completing things she never thought possible with a supportive, local group.

 - Learn more about Audrey's introduction to golf games and her winning ways - at 92 years young.

 - Or discover how Carol overcame a fear of water which started when she was at primary school.

 Based on the Otago exercise programme used by health professionals worldwide, these classes for older residents can help you feel stronger, improve your balance and become more mobile - and you can join at any time, subject to spaces.
 Just click on the picture below.

 We add new course/location details to our Otago sessions sheet when we receive them from local boroughs / districts.
-If your area isn't listed, please contact your local council's Sports Development Officer in the first instance, or Active Surrey's Mark Sherwood on 01483 519334.
+If your area isn't listed, please contact your local council's Sports Development Officer in the first instance.
+For more general queries, contact Active Surrey's Charlotte Long on 01483 518944.